John "Picayune" Butler

 John "Picayune" Butler (died 1864) was a black French singer and banjo player who lived in New Orleans, Louisiana.
 He came to New Orleans from the French West Indies in the 1820s.
 One of his influences was Old Corn Meal, a street vendor who had gained fame as a singer and dancer at the St. Charles Theatre in 1837.
 By the 1820s, Butler had begun touring the Mississippi Valley performing music and clown acts.
 His fame grew so that by the 1850s he was known as far north as Cincinnati.
 In 1857, Butler participated in the first banjo tournament in the United States held at New York City's Chinese Hall, but due to inebriation, he only placed second.
-Butler is one of the first documented black entertainers to have influenced American popular music.
-He influenced blackface entertainers most directly.
-Circus performer George Nichols took his song "Picayune Butler Is Going Away" from him and claimed to have learned "Jump Jim Crow" from Butler.
-The blackface song "Picayune Butler's Come to Town", published in 1858, was named for him.